LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 For the software setup, *MRPCli* \ref{command-line-interface} is used to control and record the measurement series, with the functions of the *MRPDataVisualisation* \ref{mrpvisualisation} and *MRPAnalysis* \ref{mrpanalysis} packages from the library \ref{software-readout-framework} being used for subsequent evaluation.
 The recorded measurement series are automatically analysed using the *Programmable-Data Processing Pipeline* \ref{programmable-data-processing-pipeline} and the results are visualised.

-## Sensor Characterisation: Background-Noise
+## Sensor Characterisation: BackgroundNoise

 %%Sensor_evaluation_setup_for_noise_measurements.png%%

 Measuring the noise in a magnetic field sensor requires a precise procedure and a special measurement setup.
 First, the magnetic field sensor is placed in a quiet and static environment to minimize external field interference.
 The temperature chamber for all noise tests is set to *$\mu_{trev}$=21.0$^{\circ}$C* and the sensors are placed *24* hours before the measurement run in the final measurement configuration inside of the chamber.

 The procedure starts with the acquisition of the baseline by operating the sensor without external magnetic fields.
-For this purpose, a sample size of *N=10000* measured values is recorded for the baseline measurement.
+For this purpose, a sample size of *$N_{baseline}$=10000* measured values is recorded for the baseline measurement.
 The output signal of the sensor is continuously measured and recorded.
 It is important to carry out the measurement over a sufficiently lengthy period of time in order to record both short-term and long-term fluctuations.
-For this purpose, *N=2000* further measured values are taken with a trigger and readout rate of one measurement per second.
+For this purpose, *$N_{measurement}$=2000* further measured values are taken with a trigger and readout rate of one measurement per second.
 In order to quantify the noise, the (+sd) of the signal is calculated.
 These parameters provide information about the variation of the signal over time and therefore about the sensor background noise.

 %%Sensor_noise_evaluation_results_for_TLV493D_and_MMC5603NJ_with_N=2000_samples_and_no_averaging.png%%